citp/privacy-policy-historical/p/pe/pea/peakdesign.com.md

 ## WEBSITE A/B TESTING

 We’re always trying to make our website a better experience for customers.
 To do this, we use third party tools to run A/B tests.
 During an A/B test, we split our website visitors into 2 groups and show each group a different page design.
 We then analytical tools to determine which group of customers was best able to accomplish their goals on our site.
 The winning page design is then implemented for 100% of website visitors.
 Our A/B testing and analytical tools do not collect or retain personally identifiable information.
 Instead, they collect and retain pages you visit on our website, things you click on, mouse movements, and how far down you scroll.
-You can opt out of having your data collected and retained by these services [here](https://goo.gl/forms/iEO75utYQGHsRTP03) (make sure you check the “forget me” box).
+You can opt out of having your data collected and retained by these services [here](https://peakdesign.typeform.com/to/KO8hVm).

 ## How does Google Analytics work?